-1.2.1 Name and species description, strain characterisation (283/2013; 1.3)
+2.3.1 Name and species description, strain characterisation (283/2013; 1.3)

-Each microbial active substance should be identified and named at the strain level.
+Each microbial active substance must be identified and named at the strain level.

 Strain level identification should be carried out using the best available technology.
 The appropriate test procedures and criteria used for identification must be provided; nowadays DNA/RNA sequencing is considered the most appropriate procedure.